larammerce/docs/8.x/core-concepts/README.md

 #### The Bootstrap Directory

 The `bootstrap` directory contains the `app.php` file which bootstraps the framework.
-This directory also houses a `cache` directory which contains framework generated files for performance optimization such as the route and services cache files.
+This directory also houses a **cache** directory which contains framework-generated files for performance optimization such as the route and services cache files.
 You should not typically need to modify any files within this directory.

 ```php{1}